Optimization Theory and Practice

 Local minimizer

-A point x*x^{*} is a local minimizer if there is a neighborhood 𝒩\mathcal N of x*x^* where f(x*)f(x)f(x^*) \leq f(x) for all x𝒩x \in \mathcal N, where a neighbor of yy is an open set containing yy.
+A point x*x^{*} is a local minimizer if there is a neighborhood 𝒩\mathcal N of x*x^* where f(x*)f(x)f(x^*) \leq f(x) for all x𝒩x \in \mathcal N, where a neighborhood of yy is an open set containing yy.

 Strict local minimizer